In this guide

 When and how to get other people’s input when setting conditionsBack to top

-The panel needs to be confident that the conditions of an imposed order are workable, however, neither the nurse or midwife, employer, nor anyone else who may be affected by a conditions of practice order, needs to expressly agree to the terms of the conditions for it to be imposed.3
+The panel needs to be confident that the conditions of an imposed order are workable, however, neither the nurse, midwife or nursing associate, employer, nor anyone else who may be affected by a conditions of practice order, needs to expressly agree to the terms of the conditions for it to be imposed.3

-In practical terms though, if a nurse or midwife refuses to comply with conditions, it’s unlikely that the order will be workable.
+In practical terms though, if a nurse, midwife or nursing associate refuses to comply with conditions, it’s unlikely that the order will be workable.

-Where a nurse or midwife is not employed
+Where a nurse, midwife or nursing associate is not employed

-Conditions may still be workable even where a nurse or midwife is not employed, or doesn’t have a job offer at the time conditions are being considered.
+Conditions may still be workable even where a nurse, midwife or nursing associate is not employed, or doesn’t have a job offer at the time conditions are being considered.

-A condition preventing a nurse or midwife from working in a particular environment or role, or from carrying out a particular procedure would still be a workable condition in these circumstances.
+A condition preventing a nurse, midwife or nursing associate from working in a particular environment or role, or from carrying out a particular procedure would still be a workable condition in these circumstances.

 The condition doesn’t make any demands of an employer or anyone else for support or input, so there wouldn’t be any need for anyone to comment on the conditions before the order could be made.